Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Step 3 - Create a Claudie manifest file

-Now, let's create a Claudie manifest file that describes the Kubernetes cluster you want to create on Hetzner.
+Now, let's create a Claudie manifest file that describes the Kubernetes cluster you want to create across multiple Hetzner regions.
 You can use the example manifest below as a starting point.

 • Create the file: